 I moved away from home 3 years ago (aged 17) and I’ve had some people now asking me what it is like and looking for some advice so thought I would write a post as I ended up loving moving out.

-Take time to wonder….
-Edinburgh is a lovely city.
+Take time to wonder… Edinburgh is a lovely city.
 From a living perspective, it is important to take a walk around the surrounding areas and really get your bearings.
 Find cute cafes you like or shortcuts to the train station.
-After 3 years I am still finding hidden places that we have ran out of time to visit.
-I always made an effort to make atleast 1 day a week to visit a new place in the city or surrounding area.
+After 3 years I am still finding hidden places that we have run out of time to visit.
+I always made an effort to make at least 1 day a week to visit a new place in the city or surrounding area.
 You really do need to make the most of it and not put it off.
 Before you know it, you will be graduated!

 For me, moving out really topped the experience of going on to study.
 100% fending for yourself to cook/ clean/ shop/ general adulting is great to become independent.
 Of course, there are sooo much more to studies (social aspect/ the actual studying part) but feeling settled in where you live is the best place to start!